mayasharma2110/Keep-Riding/README.md

 ### Features Left to Implement

 * It would be nice to add a gallery of the horses at the school with a brief description of each.
+This would make the riding school and horses feel more personable to users.

+* It would be nice to have a carousel for the reviews of the riding school on the home page.
+This would allow for many reviews to be displayed on the site without taking up too much space and further encourage users to book with the school.

 ## Technologies Used